ilopmar/grails-ducksboard-api/README.md

 ---------------------------

 Currently only one pull method is implemented:
-* `pullIntegerValue(widgetId)`: This method is used to get the last value of the following widgets: counters, bars, boxes and pins.
+* `pullLongValue(widgetId)`: This method is used to get the last value of the following widgets: counters, bars, boxes and pins.

 Ducksboard push api methods
 ---------------------------

 The following methods are implemented:
-* `pushIntegerValue(String widgetId, Integer value)`: This method is used to push a new integer value to update the following widgets: counters, bars, boxes and pins.
+* `pushLongValue(String widgetId, Long value)`: This method is used to push a new long value to update the following widgets: counters, bars, boxes and pins.
 * `pushDoubleValue(String widgetId, Double value)`: This method is used to push a new double value to update the gauge widgets.
-* `incrementIntegerValue(String widgetId, Integer increment = 1)`: This method is user to increment (or decrease) the value of the following widgets: counters, bars, boxes and pins.
+* `incrementLongValue(String widgetId, Long increment = 1)`: This method is user to increment (or decrease) the value of the following widgets: counters, bars, boxes and pins.
 * `pushTimestampValues(String widgetId, List list)`: This method is used to push new values to a absolute or relative graph.
 The `list` param has to be a list of maps with the keys `timestamp` and `value`.
 You can find a detailed explication at http://dev.ducksboard.com/apidoc/slot-kinds/#absolute-graphs
+* `pushLeaderboardValues(String widgetId, List list)`: This method is used to push new values to a leaderboard widget.
+The `list` param has to be a list of maps with the keys `name` and `values`.
+You can find a detailed explication at http://dev.ducksboard.com/apidoc/slot-kinds/#leaderboards

 Author